 In assisting teachers with lessons, you will help improve the education of disadvantaged Fijian children.

-How this project makes a difference
+How this project makes a difference:

 Locally trained teachers are in need of assistance to provide the necessary levels of education to enable local children to have access to greater future opportunities.
 English language skills help provide a link between different ethnic communities, as well as increasing employment.
 Our teaching and childcare projects provide additional resources to teachers in need.

-Volunteering with GVI not only allows you to participate on programs assisting disadvantaged communities or endangered ecosystems but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
-Many decide to travel after volunteering, solidifying the lifetime friendships established on program.
+Volunteering with GVI not only allows you to participate on programs assisting disadvantaged communities or endangered ecosystems, but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
+Many decide to travel after volunteering, solidifying the lifetime friendships established on the programme.

 Our long term field staff are a great source of advice and are here to help you make the most of your time abroad.
 Remember to ask about discounts on local activities and side trips through your association with GVI.
 Our field teams have helped us put together the following information on trips and travel options in Fiji!